Frequently Asked Questions about World Gorilla Marathon

 Yes.
 We highly recommend combining your marathon participation with a gorilla trekking experience.
 You will need to book this separately through our vetted and licensed tour operators due to limited permit availability across the gorilla trekking destinations.

-No, but we work with local eco-lodges and hotels near marathon venues in Kampala and accommodation properties within the proximity of the National Parks that inhabit gorillas.
-Visit our recommended and vetted accommodation partners.
+No, but we work with local eco-lodges/hotels/villas which are partners with WGM and are within the proximity of the marathon venue in Kampala, in addition to accommodation properties within the proximity of the National Parks that inhabit gorillas for the athletes that might also want to embark on the epic gorilla trekking experience.
+Visit our recommended and vetted accommodation partners to secure a reservation or contact the vetted Tour/Travel Companies.

 Our physical events are coordinated with local authorities, health facilities, first aid and safety personnel.
 Emergency services and road closures will be in place to ensure participant safety.